DreamHack Masters Stockholm 2018: Results

 - Group D: the first team here was MIBR (two victories over HellRaisers and mousesports).
 The second place was taken by mousesports – this team won the starter match against Gambit but then lost to MIBR.
 The victory over HellRaisers in the deciding game became a ticket to the quarterfinals for the team.

 As a surprise of the Group Stage, we can mention only the failure of Fnatic in Group C. Unsurprisingly, all the players used awesome weapon finishes during the tournament matches.
-You can buy similar CS:GO skins on DMarket, of course.
+You can buy CS:GO skins on DMarket, of course.

 Astonishing Battles of the Playoffs